-There was no question, of course, of Scripture being regarded by the Reformers as a sort of handy philosopher's yardstick by reference to which, in all mundane affairs, truth might be distinguished from error - though it is a cardinal fact that only in its light are we able to attain to the proper perspective of man and the universe in which he finds himself.
+Not, of course, that Scripture was regarded by the Reformers as a sort of handy philosopher's yardstick, by reference to which truth might be distinguished from error - though it is a cardinal fact that only in its light are we able to attain to the proper perspective of man and the universe in which he finds himself.
 But the Reformers' view of Scripture is essentially dynamic and practical, as befits those who genuinely take their place before the Bible as Verbum Dei ad hominem.
-The Word of God, precisely because it is the Word of God, is living, powerful, penetrating (Heb 4:12).
+The Word of God, precisely because it is the Word of God, is living, powerful, penetrating.
 It is integrally bound up with the revelation to fallen man of God's redemptive purpose and action in and through our blessed Lord and Saviour Jesus Christ.
-It is indeed a testimony of the Holy Spirit to Christ (cf. in.
-5:39, 15:26, 16:13f).
-"The scripture," declares Tyndale in memorable words, "is that wherewith God draweth us unto him.
-The scriptures spring out of God, and flow unto Christ, and were given to lead us to Christ.
-Thou must therefore go along by the scripture as by a line, until thou come at Christ, which is the way's end and restingplace."[21]
-Bishop Jewel speaks of the holy Scriptures as "the bright sun of God, which bring light unto our ways, and comfort to all parts of our life, and salvation to our souls; in which is made known unto us our estate, and the mercy of God in Christ our Saviour witnessed."[22]
+It is indeed a testimony of the Holy Spirit to Christ.
+'The Scripture', declares Tyndale in memorable words, 'is that wherewith God draweth us unto him.
+The Scriptures spring out of God, and flow unto Christ, and were given to lead us to Christ.
+Thou must, therefore, go along by the Scripture as by a line, until thou come at Christ, which is the way's end and resting-place.
+Bishop Jewel speaks of the Holy Scriptures as 'the bright sun of God, which bring light unto our ways, and comfort to all parts of our life, and salvation to our souls; in which is made known unto us our estate, and the mercy of God in Christ our Saviour witnessed'.

-The reformers were not mere academic theologians in retreat!
+The Reformers were not mere academic theologians in retreat!
 They were in the thick of the battle.
 They proved for themselves the vitality and faithfulness of God's Word in the midst of fierce testing and persecution.
 The Bible was for them essentially a practical book, relevant to every circumstance of daily life and struggle.
-Listen to Bishop Jewel speaking with reference to the apostolic affirmation that all Scripture is not only inspired but also profitable (2 Tim 3:16):
+Listen to Bishop Jewel speaking with reference to the apostolic affirmation that all Scripture is not only inspired but also profitable:

-"Many think the apostle's speech is hardly true of the whole scripture, that all and every part of the scripture is profitable.
-Much is spoken of genealogies, and pedigrees, of lepers, of sacrificing goats and oxen, &c.: these seem to have little profit in them, but to be vain and idle.
-If they shew vain in thine eyes, yet hath not God set them down in vain . . .
+Many think the Apostle's speech is hardly true of the whole Scripture, that all and every part of the Scripture is profitable.
+Much is spoken of genealogies and pedigrees, of lepers, of sacrificing goats and oxen, etc: these seem to have little profit in them, but to be vain and idle.
+If they show vain in thine eyes, yet hath not the Lord set them down in vain...
 There is no sentence, no clause, no word, no syllable, no letter, but it is written for thy instruction: there is not one jot but it is sealed and signed with the blood of the Lamb.
-Our imaginations are idle, our thoughts are vain: there is no idleness, no vanity in the word of God.
-Those oxen and goats which were sacrificed teach thee to kill and sacrifice the uncleanness and filthiness of thy heart: they teach thee that thou art guilty of death, when thy life must be redeemed by the death of some beast: they lead thee to believe the forgiveness of sins by a more perfect sacrifice; because it was not possible that the blood of bulls and goats should take away sins.
-That leprosy teacheth thee to know the uncleanness and leprosy of thy soul.
-Those genealogies and pedigrees lead us to the birth of our Saviour Christ.
-So that the whole word of God is pure and holy: no word, no letter, no syllable, no point or prick thereof, but is written and preserved for thy sake."[23]
+Our imaginations are idle, our thoughts are vain: there is no idleness, no